Linear algebra libraries

 Numerical integration seeks to estimate the solution of differential equations of the form

 where is a vector of unknown variables describing the state of the system at time .
 We will typically discretize time, so that the solution is a sequence of vectors describing the solution at discrete times .
+Often we are interested in initial value problems, where the initial state is known, and we want to find the state at later times.

 The relationship between integration and optimization¶